 With thin provisioning, the finance, HR, sales and email applications all get a 10TB allocation, even though there’s only 30TB storage in total.
 When the 30TB is almost reached, it’s far easier to add more storage to a thinly provisioned SAN than a traditionally provisioned one.

 It’s important to remember that that extra 10TB of space thin provisioning gives you is virtual – it’s there without really being there.
 If the 30TB is used up between the four LUNs then the applications will start to see performance problems if more storage isn’t added in time.
 Thin provisioning allows for dynamic, efficient and flexible allocation of storage, but requires clever and constant management to ensure that the LUNs don’t run out of storage space.

-Thin provisioning means that instead of a business investing in 50TB of storage up front because they expect that they’ll need it in the future, they can invest in 20TB, utilise it more efficiently and add more when they need it.
+Positive thin provisioning performance means that instead of a business investing in 50TB of storage up front because they expect that they’ll need it in the future, they can invest in 20TB, utilise it more efficiently and add more when they need it.

 This choice between resources up front and scalable resources on demand is one of the key differences between cloud servers and dedicated servers.
 Discover even more on the storage solutions available by heading to our blog.